featured-image

 Becoming a foreign exchange student is an enriching and transformative experience that opens doors to new cultures, languages, and personal growth.
 By following a structured step-by-step guide, students can navigate the complexities of preparation, application, and adaptation.

 From researching programs and meeting eligibility requirements to immersing oneself in a new environment, each step contributes to a deeper understanding of the world and oneself.
-If you want to know what you need to become an exchange student in the US, feel free to contact us today!
+If you’re interested in becoming an exchange student in the U.S., contact us today at Bau.edu to learn more about our programs and get started on your journey!

 Frequently Asked Questions (FAQs)